npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 2. Painters Chokha and Bagata Chitara
 3. Tasha
 ## History of Ancient and Medieval India

+### 2025
+ 1. Underline the similarities between the 6th century B.C. religious movements and Nirgun Bhakti movement of mediaeval India in terms of Varna system and prevalent evils.
+ 2. Explain the concept of 'Panchratra'.
+ 3. Examine the indigenous impact on Mughal architecture.

 ### 2023
 1. How were Buddhism and Jainism different from the religion of Samhitas?
 Underline two main differences.
 2. Explain the socio-religious significance of Naynar and Alwar bhakti saints.